OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

     ```

 ## Automatic Tentacle upgrades
-Linux Tentacle can be upgraded via the Octopus portal from the Infrastructure > Deployment Targets screen.
+Linux Tentacle can be upgraded via the Octopus portal from the {{Infrastructure > Deployment Targets}} screen.
 The upgrade attempts to find a package manager capable of performing the upgrade, and then falls back to extracting a `tar.gz` archive to the Tentacle installation folder.

 The upgrade is attempted in the following order: